seamanc2016/StuTrack/README.md

 ## Updates:
 - MongoDB integrated as database for the application.
 - Webpages are now rendered using EJS.
+- listStudents page now has a search feature.
 - Unnecessary packages were removed (glob)
 - Unnecessary code culled (includes all related to previous storage system, like fs for example)